manishmore/ansible-app/README.md

 # ansible-app

-Common files for Ansible
+Common files for Ansible for MacOs developer tools.

-# Ansible to automate the common tasks client less model.